holochain/holochain-rust/doc/holochain_101/src/faq.md

 Unfortunately, this is a hotly contested topic by many who often don't have a deep understanding of currency design nor cryptography, so we're not going to go too deep in this FAQ.
 We intend to publish a white paper on this topic soon, as well as launch some currencies built this way.

-## How are data validated on Holochain?
+## How is data validated on Holochain?

 > On Holochain, each node that receives a record of a transaction validates it against the shared application rules and gossips it to their peers.
 If the rules are broken, that transaction is rejected by the validator.